 Stage fright or performance anxiety is the anxiety, fear, or persistent phobia which may be aroused in an individual by the requirement to perform in front of an audience, whether actually or potentially (for example, when performing before a camera).
 In the context of public speaking, this may precede or accompany participation in any activity involving public self-presentation.

 In some cases, stage fright may be a part of a larger pattern of social phobia (social anxiety disorder), but many people experience stage fright without any wider problems.
 Quite often, stage fright arises in mere anticipation of a performance, often a long time ahead.
 It has numerous manifestations: fluttering or pounding heart, tremor in the hands and legs, sweaty hands, facial nerve tics, dry mouth, and dizziness.

 7. Attention Deficit Hyperactivity Disorder (ADHD)

 Graphomania refers to an obsessive impulse to write.
-When used in a specifically psychiatric context, it labels a morbid mental condition which results in writing rambling and confused statements, often degenerating into a meaningless succession of words or even nonsense and called then graphorrhea.
+When used in a specifically psychiatric context, it labels a morbid mental disorder that results in writing rambling and confusing statements, often degenerating into a meaningless succession of words or even nonsense and called then graphorrhea.

 Dysgraphia is a deficiency in the ability to write, primarily handwriting, but also coherence.
 Dysgraphia is a transcription disability, meaning that it is a writing disorder associated with impaired handwriting, orthographic coding (orthography, the storing process of written words and processing the letters in those words), and finger sequencing (the movement of muscles required to write).
 It often overlaps with other learning disabilities such as speech impairment, attention deficit disorder, or developmental coordination disorder.